Decoding the mysterious 'magic islands' on Saturn's moon

 Titan, larger than both our own moon and the planet Mercury, is unique in our solar system.
 It is the only moon with clouds and a dense atmosphere of nitrogen and methane, which gives it a fuzzy orange appearance.
 It is 60% greater than our own atmosphere, meaning it exerts the kind of pressure you feel at the bottom of a swimming pool, according to NASA.

-It also has Earth-like bodies of water on its surface, but the rivers, lakes and seas are comprised of liquid ethane and methane, which form clouds and cause liquid gas to rain down from the sky.
+It also has Earth-like liquid bodies on its surface, but the rivers, lakes and seas are comprised of liquid ethane and methane, which form clouds and cause liquid gas to rain down from the sky.
 The surface temperature is so cold at negative 290 degrees Fahrenheit that the rivers and lakes were carved out by methane -- the way rocks and lava helped to form features and channels on Earth.

 Titan is also believed to have an internal liquid water ocean, like Jupiter's moon Europa and one of Saturn's other moons, Enceladus.
 Last week, NASA announced that Europa and Enceladus' oceans have some or most of the ingredients necessary for life as we know it.